 - Attendance at Leitner Center events

-Students must attend their choice of at least five events sponsored by the Leitner Center during each of the two semesters preceding the summer (a total of 10 events).
-Eligible events include the Brown Bag Lunch series, film screenings, and discussion panels, among others.
-Sign-in sheets will be provided at these events.
+Students must attend their choice of at least two events sponsored by the Leitner Center during each of the two semesters preceding the summer (a total of 4 events).
+Eligible events include the Leitner Human Rights Speaker series, film screenings, and discussion panels, among others.
+Sign-in sheets will be provided at these events (if held in-person).

 (Exceptions may apply to this requirement – please contact the Leitner Center if you have questions or concerns.)